Segnale/DRL_Project1-Navigation/README.md

 Place the file in the DRL_Project#1-Navigation Folder and unzip.

-Beside the Unity enviroment, Python 3.6 must be available with the Unity ML-Agents [(see this link)](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation.md) installed, and few more packages (see `enviroment.env`).
+Beside the Unity environment, Python 3.6 must be available with the Unity ML-Agents [(see this link)](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation.md) installed, and few more packages (see `environment.env`).

 ## Environment